BawdyAnarchist/quBSD/Future_Development.md

 When you restore, the datasets dont inherit their qubsd:autosnap properties

-This was a comment on 0net in the installer, but maybe it's old by now.
-Delete this line if there's no problems later
-# ??change /rc.d/wireguard to remove the kldunload??

 Maybe should really do the fstab inside the rootjail, and only fstab in /rw when necessary.
 Maybe rc.conf and pf.conf too

 ### UPGRADES

+CREATE MANPAGES:  /usr/local/man/man1/qb-scripts
+	- Replaces /share/quBSD
+	- PARAMS should have manpage

 Host as Unprivileged user
 	- doas commands allowed by unprivileged user
 	- Unprivileged user on host will pass jails SSH commands via Control Jail
 	- Control jail pf will block all, except port 22 between host and jails

-CREATE MANPAGES:  /usr/local/man/man1/qb-scripts
-	- Replaces /share/quBSD
-	- PARAMS should have manpage

 pwd
 	- I think the right way to do this, is export any existing pwd db in /rw, and import it into the created jail (or maybe vice versa)